EnzoCording/FleetRL/src/docs/_build/html/_sources/guide/agent_training.rst.txt

     gen_new_schedule = True  # generate a new schedule - refer to schedule generator and its config to change settings gen_new_test_schedule = True  # generate a new schedule for agent testing

-Training parameters change training-relevant parameters in the backends of FleetRL and stable-baselines3.
+Training parameters change settings in the backends of FleetRL and stable-baselines3.
 This includes normalization, vectorization of environments, total training steps and the interval at which models are saved.

 .. code-block:: python